 4. Sometimes other artists were invited to paint the painting with fabric paints as only some wanted to draw and others wanted to paint.
 Artists chose their own colors unless they asked me for suggestions.
 I then offered them a choice between two or three colors.

 5. I outlined the drawing and border pattern with black fabric paint.

-This project has elicited much laughter and good fun!
+This project elicited much laughter and good fun!
 This project is an example of what I call "spontaneity within structure."
-It is helpful to provide support and guidelines for people with dementia to create within.
-I have found that providing a structure or a framework to be spontaneous within lends to expressions of calm, confidence, and a joyful focused direction of attention.
+It is helpful to provide guidelines for people with dementia to create within.
+I have found that providing a structure or a framework to be spontaneous within lends to expressions of calm, confidence, and focused attention.